braidchat/braid/docs/contributing.md

 Welcome!
 We're super excited that you are interested in contributing to Braid.

-There are a lot of ways you can be involved - not just coding - and all are valuable:
+There are a lot of ways you can be involved - not just coding - and all are valuable.

 ## Say Hello